aiwabdn/happiness-cookie/index.md

 ## Experimental results

 We have benchmarked our GLN implementations on MNIST (more precisely, a [deskewed version](https://fsix.github.io/mnist/)), compared performance to a standard multi-layer perceptron (MLP), and performed detailed ablation experiments.
-We plan to add results for some of the other datasets and experiments of the original GLN paper (UCI dataset, MNIST density modeling, resilience to catastrophic forgetting) in the future.